st3v/kit/examples/README.md

 ```

 It turns out that this technique is useful for a lot more than just logging.
-Most Go kit components are implemented as endpoint middlewares.
+Many Go kit components are implemented as endpoint middlewares.

 ### Advanced logging

 But what if we want to log in our application domain, like the parameters that are passed in?
-We can define a middleware for our service, and get the same, nice, composable behavior.
+It turns out that we can define a middleware for our service, and get the same nice and composable effects.
 Since our StringService is defined as an interface, we just need to make a new type
  which wraps an existing StringService, and performs the extra logging duties.